-Co-curricular programs such as RSOs reinforces a student’s “why”—intentions of purpose— by equipping them with skills for personal and professional development (Rosch and Collins, 2017).
+Co-curricular programs such as RSOs reinforce a student’s “why”—intentions of purpose— by equipping them with skills for personal and professional development (Rosch and Collins, 2017).
 This creates motivation to meet and exceed their goals of academic completion and job attainment.
-In addition, Participation in RSOs cultivate social and civic development, leadership identity formation, soft skills (i.e. collaboration and communication) reinforcement, community networking and career support (Rosch and Collins, 2017).
+In addition, participation in RSOs cultivate social and civic development, leadership identity formation, soft skills (i.e. collaboration and communication) reinforcement, community networking and career support (Rosch and Collins, 2017).

 Below are some of the highlights our RSOs had despite the disruptions cause by the pandemic: